python-websockets/websockets/docs/design.rst

 - :class:`~asyncio.StreamReader` bytes buffer: the default limit is 64kB.
   You can set another limit by passing a ``read_limit`` keyword argument to :func:`~client.connect()` or :func:`~server.serve()`.
-- Incoming messages :class:`~asyncio.queues.Queue`: its size depends both on the size and the number of messages it contains.
+- Incoming messages :class:`~collections.deque`: its size depends both on the size and the number of messages it contains.
 By default the maximum UTF-8 encoded size is 1MB and the maximum number is 32.
 In the worst case, after UTF-8 decoding, a single message could take up to 4MB of memory and